Defect-driven shape transitions in elastic active nematic shells: Results

+Consider an isotropic elastic material with embedded active components capable of locally inducing uniaxial expansion or contraction.
+This is in contrast to previous works that have examined isotropic active stresses~\cite{Zakharov:2021a,Zakharov:2021b,Ideses:2013fr}.
+Such active components could be pairs of actin filaments linked by myosin motors, actomyosin bundles, or elongated cells.

+We capture the effects of the material's activity by a change of its reference state in which the elastic energy is minimal~\cite{MatozFernandez:2020cl}.
+This is evidently appropriate if the material is a network of bundles linked at crossing sites and where the bundle lengths change or the crossing sites move due to active processes.
+However, this method applies to a broader class of active materials and the changing reference state is complementary to introducing an active stress~\cite{Berthoumieux:2014eo,Salbreux:2017ci,Morris:2019bx}.

+We describe the material as a continuum and the (coarse-grained) anisotropy of the local expansions or contractions is captured by an orientation field $\underline{\hat{p}}$ with $\underline{\hat{p}}^2=1$.
+It is coupled to an order parameter, $S\in[0,1]$, accounting for the local degree of anisotropy.
+Let us point out that since the orientational order is nematic in character, the sign of $\underline{\hat{p}}$ is inconsequential to the mechanics of the system.

-We want to study the steady state shapes of such discs in the presence of activity.
-To this end we subdivide the volume of the disk into a Voronoi tessellation.
-The corresponding Delaunay Triangulation describes a network connecting the centres of each Voronoi cell.
-We approximate the stress through each face of a Voronoi cell by springs along the edges of the Delaunay network.
-To incorporate the active expansions and contractions, we modify the rest length of the spring, $i$, according to
+To analyze deformations due to changes in the reference state, we introduce an agent-based model.
+In this model, we partition the volume of the material into polyhedra by means of a Voronoi tessellation, see SI for details.
+The tessellation is such that there are multiple Voronoi cells across the shortest dimensions of the material, which ensures resistance to bending.
+The corresponding Delaunay triangulation describes a network connecting the centers of each Voronoi cell.
+We account for the average stress through the faces of the Voronoi cells by springs along the edges of the Delaunay network.
+It should be noted that the Dalaunay network is not a representation of the material's molecular structure.

-where $l_i^{(0)}$ is the rest length of spring $i$, with orientation $\underline{\hat{l}}_i$ and midpoint position $r_i$, in the absence of activity.
-We consider all springs to have the same spring constant which we set to unity, $k=1$, and evolve the system according to an over-damped Langevin Equation.
-The parameters $\zeta$, $\xi$ and $\lambda$ are the global, differential isotropic and differential anisotropic expansion or contraction coefficients, respectively.
-These coefficients could be time dependent, to reflect a constantly changing active strain, however in the current work we focus on steady states of the gel.
-Since $\zeta$ only contributes a global rescaling of the material, we set it to unity in this study.

-Depending on the signs of $\xi$ and $\lambda$ the edge of the gel will contract or expand relative to the centre.
-By adjusting the values of $\xi$, $\lambda$ and $\phi$ it is possible to achieve a range of surfaces from domes, to twisted flat sheets, to saddles, see Fig.~\ref{fig:GA}a-c and SI Fig.~S2.

-In order to quantify these shapes we introduce the integrated Gaussian curvature, $G = \int_A K $; a dimensionless quantity that is negative for saddle shapes, positive for dome shapes and zero for flat discs.
-We first examine the effects of purely isotropic contraction and expansion, $\lambda= 0$.
-In this case $G$ changes sign with $\xi$ which corresponds to a transition from a saddle like surface to a dome, see Fig.~\ref{fig:GA}d.

-In the final state of the sheet not all springs of the network are able to relax, hence it stores elastic energy and is in a state of self stress.
-The total elastic energy stored in the sheet is given by $E_l = \frac{1}{2}\sum_i(l_i-x_i)^2$, where $x_i$ and $l_i$ are the length and rest length of spring $i$, respectively.
-The stored elastic energy increases as $\xi$ deviates from zero, see Fig.~\ref{fig:GA}d(inset).